valancej/documentation/_basic/getting-started/api.md

 CODESHIP_API_BRANCH
 ```

-By adding the following command to your build you can restart the last build on a specific
+By adding the following command to your build, you can restart the last build on a specific
 branch for the project you defined with the environment variables.

 ```shell
 codeship_restart_build
 ```

+Behind the scenes, the `codeship_restart_build` script calls the Codeship API to get information about the builds of a project and restart the latest build of the speficied branch.
+If you want to see how that's done, you can [check out the source]({% link _basic/getting-started/restart-build-script.md %}) (in case you want to do the same in your own systems).

+At a high level, the script calls `/api/v1/projects/:project_id.json?branch=valid_branch_name` to get builds from the project, for the specified branch.
+Looking at the returned builds, it identifies the latest one and then calls `/api/v1/builds/:build_id/restart.json` to restart it.